Article 31 : assignment and workload

 - The Employer will notify the Union of any exceptions granted under this article.

 31.2 All duties of the Employee shall be included in the calculation of the time involved in the assignment.
-These duties may include but are not limited to: preparation, teaching, attending lectures, demonstrating, leading discussions, laboratory supervision, marking, student consultation, invigilating, holding office hours, setting up experiments, supervision of field trips, researching, preparing reports, writing papers, conferring with the Supervisor in charge as required by the assignment, and provision of other academic support and assistance.
+These duties may include but are not limited to: preparation, teaching, attending lectures, demonstrating, leading discussions, laboratory supervision, marking, Student consultation, invigilating, holding office hours, setting up experiments, supervision of field trips, researching, preparing reports, writing papers, conferring with the Supervisor in charge as required by the assignment, and provision of other academic support and assistance.
+When possible, the Employer will endeavour to inform the Employees of the Employee’s schedule or changes to it by giving reasonable notice.
 Time allocated to assigned duties will be within reasonable limits, given the demands of the job and the employing Unit.
 The size of the class or seminar and the amount and complexity of their assignments shall be taken into consideration when making these allocations, and such allocations shall reflect and not unreasonably exceed the allocations of the previous three (3) years.